Alcohol Abuse (66 mins)

 Flighting the Flu and Headaches (20 mins)

-Flu season comes around every year.
-It seems every office, every school, and every family fights the flu each year.
-This course is designed to educate you on the symptoms, review ways it's spread, and ensure you're prepared to fight the flu.
+Flu season comes round every year.
+It seems every office, every school and every family fights the flu each year.
+This course is designed to educate you on the symptoms, review ways it's spread and ensure that you're prepared to fight the flu.

 Know Your Numbers (18 mins)